wavefrontHQ/docs/pages/doc/tracing_apdex.md

       Apdex<sub>T</sub>
     </td>
     <td markdown="span">
-      The Apdex score is calculated based on the [response time threshold (T) you define](#configure-the-threshold-t-value).
+      The Apdex score is calculated based on the response time threshold (T).
+Only super admin user's can define this value.
+See [Configure the Threshold (T) Value](#configure-the-threshold-t-value).
     </td>
   </tr>
   <tr>